fanxycat/game-review/README.md

 Although articles in the repo are written in markdown, I will also output pdf version and maintain them locally, with some excel spreadsheets.
-This may become a lifetime work as game as the interactive media will keep evolving, and I hope this will benefit future study and design of game for myself (and for others if I luckily do it well) and I will update as frequent as I can.
+This may become a lifetime work as game as an interactive media will keep evolving, and I hope this will benefit future study and design of game for myself (and for others if I luckily do it well) and I will update as frequent as I can.
 Of course these articles definitely will be flawed, so if anyone happens to see this and is